 You will hear back from us by email, so will need to check your inbox (including any spam folders) on a regular basis.

-We aim to let you know the outcome of your halls application within 14 to 21 days of your application.
+We aim to let you know the outcome of your halls application within 14 to 21 days of receiving your application, though some applications may take longer.
 During the Clearing period, you should know the outcome of your hall application within 7 to 14 days your application.

 If your application is successful